-1. Verbal and non-verbal congratulations

-- 2. Monster Merits are given to children who have made good behaviour choices, showing kindness, love, respect, forgiveness, consideration to others and also for working hard within the classroom, trying their best and making positive contributions to school life.
-When they receive a merit, children are able to put their name on 'the star' in class as a visual reminder that they are making exceptional choices that day.
-Each child collects their Monster Merits and for every 50 achieved, they receive a ticket which they exchange in place of a reward.
+- 1. Verbal and non-verbal congratulations - 2.
+Mission Merits are given to children who have made good behaviour choices, which live out our school values.
+When they receive a merit, the children will add this to their 'Class Dojo' page, in order to keep track of their merits.
+For every 50 achieved, they receive a ticket which they exchange in place of a reward.
 The child takes their ticket to the office, at the end of the day and chooses their reward from a selection available. - 3.
+Compliment Cards are given by any member of our school community (teachers or children) to anyone who has lived out one or more of our school values.
+The compliment card will show which value has been seen and a small comment added to show how this was lived out.
+These will be placed on the class prayer tables and collected periodically by class prayer leaders, who will place these on our 'Compliments Tree' in the hall. - 4.
 Weekly Celebration Assembly Each week there is a Celebration Assembly during which we nominate children from each class to be recognised and congratulated for their positive contribution to school and classroom life.
 This alternates between KS1 and KS2.
 During the assembly, certificates are awarded to children from each class.
 Certificates include:

 The Missionary Award: This is given to one child from each class who has tried hard to live out our school mission following in the footsteps of Jesus and trying hard to live like Him.
 In this way, these children are exemplary in all that they do.
-The class missionaries wear a special medal in school and get certain privileges throughout the week e.g. to lead their class line and to share a meal with the headteacher.
+The class missionaries wear a special medal in school and get certain privileges throughout the week e.g. to lead their class line and to share hot chocolate and cake with the headteacher.